How can I contact the Financial Aid Office?

 When will my Financial Aid disburse?

-Yes, you must contact cashier’s to discuss your payment options.
+Yes, but you must pay out-of-pocket until your financial aid is processed and disbursed.
+You can contact the Cashier’s Office to discuss your payment options.

 What is the status of my Financial Aid disbursement?